ZcashFoundation/zebra/book/src/dev/rfcs/0009-zebra-client.md

-In the case of the client component that needs to do blockchain scanning and trial decryption, every valid block with non-coinbase transactions will need to be checked and its transactions trial-decrypted with registerd incoming viewing keys to see if any notes have been received by the key's owner and if any notes have already been spent elsewhere.
+In the case of the client component that needs to do blockchain scanning and trial decryption, every valid block with non-coinbase transactions will need to be checked and its transactions trial-decrypted with registered incoming viewing keys to see if any notes have been received by the key's owner and if any notes have already been spent elsewhere.